 The creation of a Trust establishes a legal relationship in which a Trustee holds legal title and possession of property that is owned by one or more beneficiaries.
 Because a Trust directs a third person to handle the assets of another, problems can arise with even the most well-drafted Trust document.

 The estate planning team at Albin Roach, drafts Trust instruments that include clear trustee duties, causes for legal action, as well as remedies.
 Should a breach of fiduciary duty occur, our Trust litigation attorney Jeffrey Yates can take quick action to protect your funds.
 His extensive experience in estate and probate litigation allows him to anticipate potential problems so they can be avoided in the drafting stage.

 We recommend you seek immediate legal counsel to minimize damage.
 Contact Albin Roach or call 214-430-4440 to schedule a consultation with attorney Yates at our Frisco, Plano or Prosper law offices.
 He represents beneficiaries and trustees throughout Texas.

-The trust document controls the manner in which the trust is held, managed, protected, invested and distributed.
-The trustee is required to abide by the terms of the instrument, but is often given varying degrees of discretion to make decisions concerning the trust.
+The Trust document and the Texas Trust Code control the manner in which Trust funds and assets are held, managed, protected, invested and distributed.
+The trustee is required to abide by the terms of the Trust document and the Texas Trust Code, but has varying degrees of discretion to make decisions concerning the Trust.

-The trustee accepts fiduciary duties imposed by the trust instrument, the Texas Trust Code and under the state’s common laws.
-As a fiduciary, the trustee has a duty to act in the beneficiaries’ best interests when making decisions about the trust, including:
+When a person accepts the role of trustee, he or she accepts the fiduciary responsibilities imposed by the Trust instrument, the Texas Trust Code, and under the state’s common laws.
+As a fiduciary, the trustee has a duty to act in the beneficiaries’ best interests when making decisions about the Trust, including:

 - Avoiding conflicts of interests